-Welcome To The Great British Pitchfest at the London Screenwriters’ Festival
+Welcome to the Pitchfest at the London Screenwriters’ Festival

-Sixty professionals from over 50 companies heard pitches in 2013 leading to hundreds of script requests.
-Execs, producers, directors and agents attended from these companies in 2012 and 2013.
+Sixty professionals from over fifty companies heard pitches last year leading to hundreds of script requests.
+Execs, producers, directors and agents have attended from these companies in many of our previous years.
+Going online means we can book even more.

-As an LSF delegate, you have the opportunity to pitch your project to agents, producers or commissioners in one of our pitching sessions.
+As an LSF delegate, you have the opportunity to put yourself forward to pitch your project to agents, producers or commissioners at our exciting in-person event during the festival weekend.

-This means face-to-face time with the very people who could launch your career, option your script or offer insight into how to improve your pitching techniques.
+This means face-to-face time with the very people who could launch your career, option your script, or offer insight into your projects and how to improve your pitching techniques.

-We are flying in top talent from Hollywood who will be joined by the cream of the British industry, as well as hungry and emerging producers looking for new relationships.
+We have invited top Hollywood players who will be joined by the cream of the British TV and Film industry, as well as hungry and emerging producers looking for new relationships.

 So do you want to pitch YOUR idea at the Great British Pitchfest?